dariosharp/self-hosted-cloud/README.md

 - Cloud configuration

 ## Introduction
 Creating a personal cloud is a long journey.
-It requires a lot of time to investigate which is the best solution for you at the moment.
-I explored multiple technologies, boh hardware and software, to create my home made cloud device based on my requrementes.
+It requires a lot of time to investigate which solution is best for you at the moment of creation.
+I explored multiple technologies, both hardware and software, to create my homemade cloud device based on my requirements.
+I decided to post my journey to help those who want to explore cloud self-hosting.
+Basically, this post is a guide for a younger version of myself looking for their solution.
+If I had had this post available, I would have had an easier path.
+Anyway, this journey has been very helpful for improving my skills and gaining an overview of a world that is not mine.

 ### Rationale
 What I'm looking to create is a family cloud, where we can store photos or data with high reliability and integrity, for 4 or 5 people.
 The data must be reachable anywhere with a good user experience.
 Web applications and mobile applications for both Android and iOS must be available.